ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

 ### 1.3 SWC manifests

-Three formats of Software Component manifests are possible : normal format with maximum 4 streams connected to the component, compact format limited to 2 streams, fat-binary delivery of the SWC.
+There are three formats of Software Component manifests: normal with maximum 4 streams connected to the component (minimum 76 Bytes), compact format limited to 2 streams (40 Bytes), fat-binary delivery of the SWC (minimum 80 Bytes).

--   Format selection, 2 bits, for normal, compact, binary format
+-   **Format** selection, 2 bits, for normal, compact, binary format

--   Version of the CMSIS-Stream used for the design of this component, 4 bits.
+-   **Version** of the CMSIS-Stream used for the design of this component, 4 bits.

--   Number of input streams and output streams managed by this component
+-   **Number of stream** (input and output) managed by this component

 -   Bit-field of dependencies to CMSIS-Stream for DSP/ML and Application services (see 1.1 Platform manifests)